HackBulgaria/Programming101-Python/0-Start-Here/README.md

 In order to be prepared for the course & start solving problems from day 1, you should:

+ * [Try Python](https://www.codecademy.com/learn/python) - Learn basic syntax of Python.
+Try to go at least 80% before the first exercise.
- * Install Linux
+ * Install Linux.
+For example [Ubuntu](https://help.ubuntu.com/community/Installation).
+We'll help you.
  * Install a text editor to start.
 For example [Sublime](http://www.sublimetext.com/3) or [Atom](https://atom.io/).
- * [Try Python](https://www.codecademy.com/learn/python)- Learn basic syntax of Python.
-Try to go at least 80% before the first exercise.

 Installing Linux
 ----------------